-- if separate from the order at (b) above, four copies of the order of the court below refusing permission to appeal to the Judicial Committee;
+- a copy of the order appealed against and, if separate, a copy of the order of the court below refusing permission to appeal;

-- four copies of the official or approved transcript of the judgment of the court below;
+- a copy of the official transcript of the judgment of the court below;

-- four copies of the final order(s) of all other courts below;
+- a copy of the final order(s) of all other courts below;

-- four copies of the official or approved transcript of the final judgment(s) of all other courts below;
+- a copy of the official transcript of the final judgment(s) of all other courts below;

-- four copies of any unreported judgment(s) cited in the application or judgment of a court below;
+- a copy of any unreported judgment(s) cited in the application or judgment of the court below;

 No other papers are required and documents other than those listed above will not be accepted unless requested by the Appeal Panel.
 An appellant who wishes to provide documents other than those listed above must give a detailed explanation.
 Documents which are not clearly legible or which are not in the required style or form (see paragraph 3.1.2) will not be accepted.

-3.2.3 Where the required papers are not filed within 8 weeks after the filing of the application and no good reason is given for the delay, the Registrar may
+3.2.3 Where the neccessary supporting documents(23) are not filed within 8 weeks after the filing of the application and no good reason is given for the delay, the Registrar may

 - refer the application to an Appeal Panel without the required accompanying papers;